Kodak Aerochrome — a Colour IR Film Guide & Review

 Focusing on infrared with Aerochrome.

-Whereas black and white IR films will have you shift the focus slightly with each shot to ensure that the near-infrared light is sharp (as it’s longer than visible radiation’s wavelength affects your lens’ focal length), Aerochrome does not require any focus adjustments.
+Whereas black-and-white IR films will have you shift the focus slightly with each shot to ensure that the near-infrared light is sharp (as it’s longer than visible radiation’s wavelength affects your lens’ focal length), Aerochrome does not require any focus adjustments.

 Most of the radiation that Aerochrome absorbs is within the visible light spectrum, which makes it behave like any regular colour emulsion (focus-wise).